minhtrannhat/lireddit-clone/README.md

   - Install all the dependencies
   - Run `createdb lireddit` to create the database.
   - Open the `lireddit-server` folder, navigate to `mikro-orm.config.ts` to change the username and password of your postgresql user (! must be a super user).
-  - Run `yarn install` to install dependencies.
+  - Run `yarn install` inside `lireddit-server` to install dependencies for the backend.

 - Note for Testing